WHAT IS INCLUDED IN MY ORDER?

 If you’re looking to provide your tracks with higher fidelity, we recommend working with one of the professional mastering services listed above.

 WHY MIGHT SOMEONE NEED THIS KIND OF VINYL RECORDING?

-Currently, pressing plants can take from 4-8 months to complete a vinyl order.
+Currently, pressing plants can take from 3-5 months to complete a vinyl order.
 Often, projects are not completed in a timely fashion, and they lack of progress updates, on top of spending a large amount of money.
-This doesn’t really cater to independent artists and small labels who aren’t solely looking at their work as a commodity.
+This doesn’t really cater to independent artists and small labels who aren’t solely looking to make a major profit.